top of page

 The Spaces Within

 This compilation of books traces the spaces that have shaped Jazmín’s life.
-Moving with a subtle chronology, each volume contributes to a woven tapestry of stories drawn from lived experience, spanning from 1969 to the present day.
+Presented through a subtle chronology, the investigation unfolds across volumes that together form a woven tapestry of stories spanning from 1969 to the present day.

 Some visuals may contain coarse language, nudity, depictions of violence, or references to suicide.